gremlin-0x/writeups/psa_raceconditions/README.md

 However, if response times for a single endpoint still vary widely --- even when you employ the single-packet (or last-byte-sync) method --- then back-end latency is likely undermining your attack.
 In that case, try using Turbo Intruder: send a few connection-warming requests first, then immediately queue and release your actual exploit requests.

+### Lab: Multi-endpoint race conditions

+- Log in, purchase a gift card, and observe the entire checkout flow.

+- Decide that the cart logic—especially the rules controlling what can be ordered—is a prime target for bypass.

+- From __Proxy > HTTP history__, list every cart-related endpoint (e.g., `POST /cart` to add items, `POST /cart/checkout` to submit the order).

+- Add another gift card, then send `GET /cart` to Repeater.

+- Send it once with your session cookie and once without: the cookie-less request shows an empty cart.

+- Conclusion: cart contents are stored server-side and keyed to your session or user ID—two requests on the same session could clash.

+- Note that order validation and confirmation happen in one request/response cycle; a race window may exist after the server checks your balance but before it locks in the order, letting you slip in extra items.

+- Send `POST /cart` (add item) and `POST /cart/checkout` to Repeater and place them in a new tab group.

+- Run the pair in sequence on a single connection a few times; `POST /cart` is always slower.

+- Add a harmless `GET /` request at the top of the group to “warm” the connection, then rerun.
+The first request is still slower, but the second and third complete almost together—showing the lag is network-startup, not endpoint logic.

+- Remove the warming `GET`, leave a single gift card in the cart, and change `productId` in the `POST /cart` request to `1` (the Leather Jacket).

+- Run the pair sequentially again—checkout fails with insufficient funds, as expected.

+- Delete the jacket, add an extra gift card, so funds look sufficient.

+- Fire the two requests in parallel (single-packet / last-byte sync).

+To solve the lab: warm the connection, measure baseline timings, then unleash the add-item and checkout requests simultaneously; if their critical sections overlap, you buy the jacket without paying the full cost.